nickmaleki/secret-of-light/README.md

-### Old commits that look cool but likely have no real meaning
+### Old commits that look cool but likely have no real meaning to Walter's model of the atom
 ![Commit 2](/pictures/live_update_walter_waves.gif)
 *“In the beginning, there was nothing.
 And God said, “Let there be light.”
 And there was light.
 There was still nothing, but you could see it a lot better.” - Woody Allen*